paw3lkunka/NoA_DateRange/README.md

 <h3>Other OS</h3>
 <p>
-    If you need to build app for other OS like linux or macOS first you'll need to check its runtime ID (RID):
+    If you need to build app for other OS like GNU/Linux or MacOS first you'll need to check its runtime ID (RID):
 </p>
 <ul>
     <li>Go to <a target="_blank" href="https://docs.microsoft.com/en-us/dotnet/core/rid-catalog">.NET RID Catalog</a> and find the one that is right for your OS</li>